techsev/embetterment/README.md

 - Made Weight progress percentage and bar dynamicly pull data from twitter account that is updated by www.myFitnesspal.com.

-- After proessing scss, have grunt plugin parse through generated css and find overall progress percentage and post value to my personal Twitter account.
+- After processing scss, have grunt plugin parse through generated css and find overall progress percentage and post value to my personal Twitter account.

 To do next: static html blog using grunt.